lencemajzovska/lencemajzovska/README.md

 <h3>💫 About Me</h3>

-👩🏼‍🎓 Data Scientist student at [EC Utbildning](https://ecutbildning.se/utbildningar/data-scientist/) sharing my journey 👩‍🏫 Currently focusing on developing my expertise in Python 🛠️ This page is a work in progress...
+👩🏼‍🎓 Data Scientist student at [EC Utbildning](https://ecutbildning.se/utbildningar/data-scientist/) sharing my journey<br/>
+👩‍🏫 Currently focusing on developing my expertise in Python<br/>
+🛠️ This page is a work in progress...<br/>

 <br/>